gemini-cli-extensions/alloydb-observability/DEVELOPER.md

 # DEVELOPER.md

-This document provides instructions for setting up your development environment and contributing to the AlloyDB Gemini CLI Extension project.
+This document provides instructions for setting up your development environment and contributing to the AlloyDB Observability Gemini CLI Extension project.

 ## Prerequisites